-I’ll be taking apart a Sony Vaio VGN-NR120E laptop but I believe you can use same instructions for all other models in VGN-NR line.
-If this guide works for your laptop please mention the full model number in comments after the post.
+I’ll be taking apart a Sony Vaio VGN-NR120E model but I believe you can use same instructions for all other models in VGN-NR line.

 Before you start, make sure the laptop is turned off and battery removed.

-Both memory modules can be accessed on the bottom of the laptop.
+Both memory modules can be accessed on the bottom.

-Remove one screw securing the memory cover.
+Remove one screw securing the service cover.
 Remove the cover.